eohomegrownapps/wikiquiznotes/overview.md

 ## Basic description:

-WikiQuiz is an educational game[1] which uses a Wikipedia topic[2] to create a multiple choice test[3].
+WikiQuiz is an educational Android game[1] which uses a Wikipedia topic[2] to create a multiple choice test[3].

 [1]: It's probably not going to be reliable enough to be used as a true